 Hyundai Ioniq Plug-In running costs

-Whichever trim level you go for, the Ioniq Plug-In will return 257mpg officially and emits 26g/km of CO2, which means it’s exempt from the London Congestion Charge.
+Company-car drivers enjoy a low Benefit-in-Kind rate, and whichever trim level you go for, the Ioniq Plug-In will return up to 257mpg officially and emits 26g/km of CO2, which means it’s exempt from the London Congestion Charge until October 2021.

 Hyundai Ioniq Plug-In insurance group

 As such, insurance premiums should be good value for most drivers.
 Hyundai offers its own insurance policies, which come with a range of benefits, but you can use your own provider if you prefer.
 As with any insurance policy, you should shop around for the best deal.